RGarrettLee/nong-manager/README.md

 ## An easier way to manage NONG songs

+# CURRENTLY A WORK IN PROGRESS, NOT COMPLETE

 ---

 I think we can agree it's a pain in the ass to get find the download to the song on a random youtube video, get to the song in the files and replace it and then later down the line forget we had replaced it so when we play a level that actually uses the song we have to go back and fix it